Deep Brain Stimulation

 • A sudden change in vision.

-• A persistent temperature of 101 degrees Fahrenheit or higher.
+• A persistent body temperature of 101 degrees Fahrenheit or higher.

 Knowledge Centre